Waseem49/Ombd-C/README.md

 <h1 align="center">Ombd'C</h1>
-<h3 align="center">MovieLee is your ultimate destination for all things cinema.
+<h3 align="center">Ombd'C is your ultimate destination for all things cinema.
 Dive into the world of movies, explore the latest releases, discover hidden gems, and stay up-to-date with your favorite actors and directors.</h3>
 <br />
 <h2 align="center">🖥️ Tech Stack</h2>
 <p align="center">